neo4j-field/query_verifier/README.md

 SHOW EXISTS CONSTRAINTS,Statement,"`SHOW CONSTRAINTS` no longer allows the `EXISTS` keyword, please use `EXIST` or `PROPERTY EXISTENCE` instead. (line 1, column 9 (offset: 8))
 ""EXPLAIN SHOW EXISTS CONSTRAINTS""
 ```

+## Limitations

+Certain cases are not dealt with :

+- queries with obfuscated literals (****) may fail to parse
+- queries calling procedures or functions from custom plugins (or plugins that are not present on the test server) will fail to execute with a ProcedureNotFound error.